KylerMoulton/startup/README.md

 * Responsive to window resizing** - My app looks kind of great until I hit a certain size which I plan on fixing
 * Application elements** - I tried to use a variety of colors that coresponded with boggle and also looked decent together
 * Application text content** - Consistent fonts
-* Application images** - I made the image the background for the rules tab and made the rules transparent slightly so that you can see the ful thing.
+* Application images** - I made the image the background for the rules tab and made the rules transparent slightly so that you can see the full thing.

+## JavaScript deliverable

+- **login** - You can login or register and it checks to validate the uniquness of the username
+- **database** - stores game data like username, score, and longest word in local storage to display in the scoreboard
+- **WebSocket** - I used the setInterval function to periodically display a random score someone got.
+This will be replaced with WebSocket messages later.
+- **application logic** - You can press the start button in order to start clicking boxs, you can only click on boxes next to the last box that you selected.
+You can reset or submit your selection.
+When you submit it makes an api call that sees if its a valid word longer than 2 letters and will update the score based on boggle scoring.